Climate of Moncton: Spring

 Spring is frequently delayed because the sea ice that forms in the nearby Gulf of St. Lawrence during the previous winter requires time to melt and this cools the prevailing onshore winds.
 The ice burden in the gulf however has diminished considerably over the course of the last decade, which may be a consequence of global warming.
 The springtime cooling effect has subsequently weakened.
 Daytime temperatures above freezing are typical by mid March.
-Trees are usually in full leaf by the end of May.
+Trees are usually in full leaf in May.

 Summer

-Summers are warm, with occasional hot days, and often humid due to the seasonal prevailing westerly winds strengthening the continental tendencies of the local climate.
+Summers are warm, with occasional hot days, and may be humid due to the seasonal prevailing westerly winds strengthening the continental tendencies of the local climate.
 Daytime highs average around 25 °C (77 °F) but exceed 30 °C (86 °F) on occasion.
-Rainfall is generally modest, especially in late July and August and periods of drought are not uncommon.
+Rainfall is generally moderate, but can fluctuate from year to year.
+Occasional droughts can occur, typically in late July or August.

 Autumn

-Autumn is influenced by the retention of heat in the nearby Gulf of St. Lawrence and daytime temperatures remain mild until mid October.
-First snowfalls usually do not occur until mid November and consistent snow cover on the ground does not happen until mid to late December.
+Autumn is influenced by the retention of heat in the nearby Gulf of St. Lawrence and daytime temperatures remain mild through October.
+First snowfalls usually do not occur until mid to late November and consistent snow cover on the ground does not typically happen until mid to late December.
 The Fundy coast of New Brunswick occasionally experiences the effects of post-tropical storms.

 The stormiest weather of the year, with the greatest precipitation and the strongest winds, usually occur during the fall/winter transition (mid December to mid January).